thesxm/blog/content/index.md

-TEMPLATE: index.html
+TEMPLATE: base.html
-TITLE: Saksham
+TITLE: Saksham's Blog

-# Hey, I'm Saksham
-I like to build stuff.

-## Education
-I am a student at Jaypee Institute of Information and Technology, Noida, pursuing Bachelors of Technology in Computer Science and Engineering.
+# Welcome to my blog

+I’m Saksham, a tech enthusiast exploring the endless possibilities of programming and problem-solving.
+This blog is my space to share ideas, projects, and thoughts on technology and development.

+Thanks for stopping by—feel free to look around and connect with me if something catches your interest!